-Adding and Dropping Courses Students will be able to add or drop courses, through the first ten business days of the trimester, without penalty.
+${f A}$ dding and Dropping Courses

+Students will be able to add or drop

+courses without penalty up until 11:59 PM on Friday the tenth business day of the trimester.

 Annual Student Fee

 The Annual Student Fee will be billed annually and may increase from year to year.
 After the first year of enrollment, the Annual Student Fee will be billed on the 1st of January and will be due no later than the 31st of that month.